 3. DIY Car Dashboard Cleaner & Console Cleaner

 There are a lot of fancy products out there for cleaning consoles and dashboards.
 But to be perfectly honest, you don’t need them!
 You can make a super simple DIY cleaner that works just as well as store-bought and costs a lot less!
 Here’s my recipe:

 - 2 cups of water

 - 1 tablespoon of white vinegar

 Put that in a spray bottle, and give it a shake.
 You can use this to clean pretty much any surface on the interior of your car.
 But, there is a caveat!
-I want you to always test it in a hidden area first, and check with your car manufacturer to see what is safe or not safe to use on the interior of your car.
-I would also avoid using it on leather—this is one material that deserves a specialty product.
+Before you do a full clean with any solution, do a test of a small, hidden area first, and check with your car manufacturer to see what is safe or not safe to use on the interior of your car.
+And if your interior is leather, skip this recipe and buy a specialty product specifically for leather.

-If you ever noticed that your car smells a little bit funky, or musty, or you’re not getting the kind of airflow that you really want, it probably means that it’s time for you to change your cabin air filter.
+If you ever noticed that your car smells a little bit funky or musty, or you’re not getting the kind of airflow that you really want, it probably means that it’s time for you to change your cabin air filter.
 Now, I know: out of sight, out of mind, but these things do need to be changed periodically.
-It’s similar to changing out your furnace filters.
-All cars have at least one of these, but they’re in different places depending on the vehicle (check your owner’s manual).
-It’s usually right under the glovebox and it will require a screwdriver and a new filter, but it’s (generally) a lot easier than it sounds.
-If this intimidates you, you can actually get it changed the next time you go for an oil change; it’s a service that most service centers and dealerships offer.

 - 1 quart of water